-Even with proper internet access, the modern world of online services can prove difficult or even impossible to navigate, particularly for the Durham Region’s large older population.
-To assist its older residents in making use of essential web services, the Oshawa Senior Citizens Centres created a Digital Inclusion Program in 2017.
-The Senior Citizens Centres provide low-cost beginner computer and technology classes, making use of free internet available in all such facilities as well as computer labs and cyber cafés for senior citizens.
+In the city of Oshawa, its Senior Citizens Centres created a digital inclusion program in 2017.
+The Centres provide low-cost beginner computer and technology classes, making use of free internet available in all such facilities.
 Training programs focus on basic digital literacy, including the Brain Gym program, which uses iPads to assist seniors with dementia.
-More than 3,000 seniors have participated in the Digital Inclusion Program since its founding.
+More than 3,000 seniors have participated in the program since its founding.

-Due to rising flooding, high heat days and other impacts of climate change, the Regional Council declared a climate emergency in 2018 and began development o the Durham Community Energy Plan (DCEP).
-The plan seeks to accelerate the transition to a clean energy economy in the region while providing additional economic and social benefits at the same time.
+In response to the growing impacts of climate change, the Regional Council declared a climate emergency in 2018 and began development of the Durham Community Energy Plan (DCEP).
+The plan seeks to accelerate the transition to a clean energy economy in the region while providing additional economic and social benefits.
 The DCEP outlines a path to electrifying transportation and retrofitting building stock to address Durham’s largest contributors to greenhouse gas emissions, with work beginning on the first community-scale projects in 2020.
-On the residential side, the Durham Home Energy Savings Program was created to stimulate homeowner demand for energy-efficiency-related home renovations, including various energy retrofits.
-The program aims to eventually retrofit most of the region’s over 200,000 existing single-family homes by 2050, providing 40-50% energy savings per home.
-The Durham Home Energy Savings Program will launch in mid-2021 with an initial four-year implementation plan.
+On the residential side, the Durham Home Energy Savings Program stimulates homeowner demand for energy-efficiency home renovations.
+The program aims to eventually retrofit most of the Region’s 200,000+ existing single-family homes by 2050, providing 40-50% energy savings per home.

 Smart21 2021 | 2022 | 2023